nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 We can do better!
 And this boils down to marrying up how we define ML problems with the design of their systems, to enable teams to collaborate.

-At the London PyTorch meetup last year, I briefly described a system architecture that was behind one of the machine learning systems that we shipped, and how that enabled multiple people to contribute towards the same problem.
-At it's core, we transformed an ML problem into a formulation that enabled many people to collaborate on it.
+At the London PyTorch meetup last year, I briefly described a system architecture that was behind one of the machine learning systems that we shipped at Monzo, and how that enabled multiple people to contribute towards the same problem.
+At its core, we transformed an ML problem into a formulation that enabled many people to collaborate on it.

 The basic scenario (full slide deck is below) was a multi-class text classification problem, where we had fewer than \~20 classes.
 We wanted to test something with customers quickly, and so we started by training a model that aimed to detect one of those classes.
-It threw up all of the usual nuance of ML projects; for example, the data quality wasn't quite what we expected.
+It threw up all of the usual nuances of ML projects; for example, the data quality wasn't quite what we expected.
 But we managed to iterate on this binary classifier quickly and ship something which showed a lot of promise.

 When it came to scaling up, we didn't want to throw away all of the work we had done so far.
 Therefore, instead of training a _single_ 20-class classifier, we trained 20 binary classifiers--one per class.